mekkablue/Symmetry/README.md

 ![Uppercase G from T-Star by Binnenland.](Symmetry.png "Show Symmetry")

 After installation, it will add the menu item *View > Show Symmetry*.
 You can set a keyboard shortcut in System Preferences.
+You can chang vertical and horizontal mirroring through the context menu.

 ### Installation